 Look, I believe everyone’s entitled to their own reading choices.
 I’m not here to police what adults enjoy.
 But I didn’t want my thirteen-year-old reading what was inside those pages.
 Honestly, I wouldn’t want to either.
 Fifty Shades isn’t just a love story.
 It’s an erotic novel featuring graphic sexual content, BDSM themes, and a relationship dynamic that’s anything but healthy—or age-appropriate.

-But that moment was a wake-up call about something very dear me: readers deserve transparency in fiction—and the chance to know the story they’re about to step into.
+But that moment was a wake-up call about something very dear to me: readers deserve transparency in fiction—and the chance to know the story they’re about to step into.

 “Do you have any clean recommendations?”